chilcano/box-vagrant-wso2-dev-srv/README.md

 https://docs.wso2.com/display/DVS371/Deploying+and+Debugging#DeployingandDebugging-DeployingaC-ApptomultipleserversusingtheMavenplug-in

 Well, I have created a WSO2 Multi-maven project ready to be deployed from Maven in WSO2 ESB-front and WSO2 ESB-back.
-This simple WSO2 project implements an `Echo API` and includes a set of Pass Through Proxies, APIs, Enfpoints and Sequence Templates.
+This simple WSO2 project implements an `Echo API` and includes a set of Pass Through Proxies, APIs, Endpoints and Sequence Templates.
 In the next days this Project will be improved, now let me explain how to build and deploy it properly using Maven.

 __1) Configure Maven properly__
 If you want deploy the car file to Maven repsitory, then you will need to configure your `.m2/conf/settings.xml` with the correct repositories.
 In my case, I am using Apache Archiva 2.2.0 (http://archiva.apache.org) and this is my `settings.xml`: